Majestic SEO’s Trust Flow is the king of link metrics in 2017.

 Links with irrelevant Topical TF = bad

 When doing the audit, I always start with the links that are topically irrelevant and then move onto links that have low or no Trust Flow at all.
 The links I find during this process will be scheduled for removal and eventually disavowed if they're impossible to remove, or are just plain hurting the website.
 Don't over-complicate this.

 Let the Trust Flow guide you!

-Trust Flow is an amazing metric for screening potential link opportunities.
-It can used for finding Topically relevant guest posts, directories, resource lists, forums, expired domains, or pretty much anything.
-So, if you’re searching for guest post opportunities, simply toss the sites into the “Bulk Backlinks” option and follow the same steps I listed above to sift through them.
-You’ll now have an amazing list of relevant link opportunities that are going to drive your rankings up.
+Trust Flow is an amazing metric for qualifying potential link opportunities.
+It can also be used for finding relevant guest posts, directories, resource lists, forums, expired domains, or pretty much anything.
+So, if you're searching for guest post opportunities, simply toss the sites into the "Bulk Backlinks" option and follow the same steps I listed above to sift through them.
+You'll now have an amazing list of relevant link opportunities that are going to drive your rankings up.

 You can also gather a list of directories to see if they are worth submitting your site to.

 For example, when I first heard about the Abilogic directory, I immediately tossed it into Majestic to see if it was worth getting a link from.